Everyone needs wireless when it comes to their devices. Most all devices now come with built-in WiFi that makes connecting to a network easy.

 802.11 always has a letter that follows it that shows which WiFi protocol the adapter can use.

-For example 802.11n or Wireless-N is the most widely used protocol today.
+For example, 802.11AC or WiFi-6 is the most widely used protocol today.

-The frequencies a adapter uses is also important so that it is compatible with a network.
+The frequencies an adapter uses are also important so that it is compatible with a network.

-Keep in mind just because the 5GHz frequency is new doesn’t make it better in some scenarios.
+Keep in mind just because the 5GHz frequency is newer doesn’t make it better in some scenarios.

 The reason for this is that lower frequencies simply travel farther than higher frequencies and can pass through barriers such as walls easier.

-Wireless-AC has the fastest transfer speed available at up-to 866.7Mbps.
+Wireless-AX (WiFi-6) has the fastest rated transfer speed available at up-to 3.5Gbps.

-Wireless-N has the second fastest speed at max 300Mbps.
+Wireless-AC has the second fastest speed at max 866Mbit/s

-Some dual band adapters can use both frequencies (2.4GHz/5GHz) to get up to 1200Mbps theoretical speeds.
+Some dual band adapters can use both frequencies (2.4GHz/5GHz) to get up to some very high theoretical speeds.

-USB wireless adapters that have larger dBi antennas are better at carrying a signal than small dongles with built-in antennas.
+Adapters that have large dBi antennas are better at carrying a signal than small dongles with built-in antennas.

-Getting a adapter with a bigger antenna will not guarantee a better signal at a distance as other factors come into play.
+Getting an adapter with a bigger antenna will not guarantee a better signal at a distance, as other factors come into play.

-For example a bigger dBi antenna may be able to receive a signal from farther away but not transmit back.
-Transmission also depends on the watts a wireless dongle puts out.
+For example, a bigger dBi antenna may be able to receive a signal from farther away but not transmit back.
+The transmission also depends on the watts a wireless dongle puts out.

 So What USB Adapter Is Right For You?

-A wireless dongle must have the drivers for the operating system that is being used.
+A wireless dongle must have the right Drivers for the operating system that is being used.

-For example if Windows 10 is being used be sure it is Windows 10 compliant.
+For example, if Windows 11 is being used, be sure it is Windows 11 compliant.

 The router being used is also important.
 Most new routers are dual band while old routers will only be able to transmit and receive at 2.4GHz.

-If you are unsure about the router being used be sure to get dual band USB adapter so that it will work with any router.
+If you are unsure about the router being used, be sure to get a dual-band USB adapter so that it will work with any router.

-Read Here For Our Pick of USB Wireless Adapters 2016.
+Read Here For Our Picks for Best USB Wireless Adapters

 Buying the right adapter is simply a matter of matching it to your operating system and network.